uccser/cs-unplugged/docs/source/author/writing_guide.rst

 Links to pages are referenced from the language directory within the ``content/`` directory (see examples below).

-Link to page within website (relative link - Kordac feature)
+Link to Page Within Website (relative link - Kordac feature)
 ------------------------------------------------------------------------------

 You can refer to a page by writing the page name with ``.html`` at the end.